donnybrilliant/terminal.sh/README.md

 - send more data from tool on save - should content be description?
 - steal data
 - tool information on server might not be the smartest.
-- need to check vulnerable bollean on server.services
+- need to check vulnerable boolean on server.services

 FIX ASAP: